What is TC40 & SAFE Data?

 6. Timing makes TC40 and SAFE data an ineffective chargeback prevention tool.

-It may seem like TC40 and SAFE data can help merchants anticipate and prevent chargebacks.
+It may seem like TC40 and SAFE data can help you anticipate and prevent chargebacks.
 However, other than improving the effectiveness of pre-sale fraud screening, these data reports aren’t always helpful when it comes to chargeback prevention.

 The effectiveness of using TC40 and SAFE data to prevent chargebacks depends on the goal.
-If merchants want a drastic reduction in chargebacks to prevent threshold breaches, then refunding transactions based on fraud data might be helpful.
+If you want a drastic reduction in chargebacks to prevent threshold breaches, then refunding transactions based on fraud data might be helpful.
 But if optimizing profitability is the goal, then refunding fraudulent transactions probably isn’t the best risk management strategy.

 Want to Know More about TC40 and SAFE Data?